Treason: History

+Frederic William Maitland explained that "Treason is a crime which has a vague circumference and more than one centre".

+The Treason Act 1351, called "the pole star of English jurisprudence" by Joseph Story, was the first time treason was defined by statute.
+During the 12th century the rights of the king were gradually set apart from the other nobles.
+Beginning with the reign of Edward I the Crown asserted its authority to recognize rebellions ("levying war") as treasonous.

+By the Elizabethan age courts had shed the restrictions of statutory treason in favor of constructive treason applied as a form of political control.
+Edward Coke decides in R v Owen that mere speech about the monarch could be treason if it "disabled his title" in departure from his earlier statement "it is commonly said that bare words may make a heretick, but not a traytor without an overt act".

 In English law, high treason was punishable by being hanged, drawn and quartered (men) or burnt at the stake (women), although beheading could be substituted by royal command (usually for royalty and nobility).
 Those penalties were abolished in 1814, 1790 and 1973 respectively.
 The penalty was used by later monarchs against people who could reasonably be called traitors.
 Many of them would now just be considered dissidents.

-Christian theology and political thinking until after the Enlightenment considered treason and blasphemy synonymous, as it challenged both the state and the will of God.
-Kings were considered chosen by God, and to betray one's country was to do the work of Satan.

 The words "treason" and "traitor" are derived from the Latin tradere, "to deliver or hand over".
 Specifically, it is derived from the term "traditors", which refers to bishops and other Christians who turned over sacred scriptures or betrayed their fellow Christians to the Roman authorities under threat of persecution during the Diocletianic Persecution between AD 303 and 305.